-For contact details and office locations, go to the contact us section of the Revenue NSW website.
+For contact details and office locations, see the 'contact us' section on the Revenue NSW website.

 You can get a manual copy of the Notice of Sale form from your nearest Department of Lands, or you can apply online through the NSW Land Registry Services website.